Self-service deployment FAQ

 - If none of your external components have dependencies on an explicit inclusion list of IPs or special handling of outbound IP addresses for routing or firewall, no action is required.

 - If any of your external components have special handling for the outbound IP addresses to communicate to the AOS, add the new outbound IP addresses where the existing ones appear.
 Don’t replace the existing IP addresses.
-You can find the new outbound IP addresses in the following list.
+You can find the new outbound IP addresses by using the Service Tag Discovery API or using the downloadable JSON files.
 For example, an outbound IP address may be explicitly included in a firewall outside your AOS, or an external service may have an allowed list that contains the outbound IP address for your AOS.

 The inbound IP address to the AOS is dynamic.
 This can, and will, change over time as infrastructure changes occur.

-The outbound IP address from the AOS will be an IP address from the listed ranges based on the Azure region of your deployment.
+The outbound IP address from the AOS is an IP address from the listed ranges based on the Azure region of your deployment.
 The specific outbound IP address may vary across outbound requests, even from within the same session.

-2 Denotes a BCDR-only Azure region.
-Outbound requests will only originate from this region in disaster recovery scenarios that require regional failover within the geography.
+Outbound requests may originate from multiple regions within a geo in disaster recovery scenarios that require regional failover within the geography.

 What does the downtime look like for self-service migrations?

-Self-service migration for any environment takes three hours of 100% downtime, with a six-hour pre-migration window leading up to the actual migration downtime of 3 hours.
-The environment will be available with limited servicing capabilities during the six-hour pre-migration window, but will be completely unavailable in the three-hour migration window.
-We recommend that customers do not schedule any servicing activity, like package deployment, during the pre-migration window because it will interfere with migrations and will trigger a migration cancellation.
+Self-service migration for any environment takes three hours of 100% downtime, with a six-hour premigration window leading up to the actual migration downtime of 3 hours.
+The environment is available with limited servicing capabilities during the six-hour premigration window, but is unavailable in the three-hour migration window.
+We recommend that customers don't schedule any servicing activity, like package deployment, during the premigration window because it interferes with migrations and triggers a migration cancellation.

 Is there a potential impact on the environment's certificates?

 Yes, if you are migrating from the previous non self-service deployment, your environment’s certificate may be renewed due to infrastructure differences.
-Determine if there is any dependence on the certificates in your solution/integration and perform the needed actions after the migration.
+Determine if there's any dependence on the certificates in your solution/integration and perform the needed actions after the migration.